RaphaelSimonnet/stamps-alfamart-testware/alfamart-1/app/BSO grouping LOP-8077 & LOP-8078.md

 - BSO category hashtag parser
     - hashtag with special character. for eg: #[@#$&**(}]] Coca Cola
     - hashtag like: #[] #[ Coca Cola
 - There No paging for BSO's, All the BSO s are loaded at once
+- Server error - similate using charles
+- no internet connection

 ***